Oil and gas in Denmark

 In the period 1972–2020, the Danish state received DKK 544 billion from the Danish oil and gas sector.

-In 2020 49% of Danish energy consumption was covered by oil and gas, while sustainable energy contributed 39%.
+In 2023 47% of Danish energy consumption was covered by oil and gas, while sustainable energy contributed 45%.

-The Danish production of gas is expected to exceed the consumption from 2024 until about 2042.
+The Danish production of gas is expected to exceed the consumption from 2024 until about 2040.

 Reliable supply of energy

 Oil and gas production from the Danish part of the North Sea has been developed and expanded continuously since the 1970s.
 In 1997, Denmark became a net exporter of oil and gas, and has thus been producing more oil and gas than it has used for many years.
-This has had a major impact on both the Danish economy and supply reliability.
+This has had a major impact on both the Danish economy and Europe's supply reliability.

 The Danish production of oil and gas means that Denmark and Europe is less dependent than many other countries on the world’s biggest oil and gas-producing nations, and “in-house” production of energy can prove to be a major benefit in geopolitically uncertain times.